mcasperson/OctopusTerraformExample/README.md

 in Octopus can be created and managed programmatically from a single source of truth following DRY principals.

+# Viewing the devops runbooks in Octopus.

+A public, readonly Octopus instance [here](https://mattc.octopus.app/app#/Spaces-1313/projects/create-new-space/operations/runbooks) demonstrates how the Terraform projects are executed.

+A sample space called [Bookings](https://mattc.octopus.app/app#/Spaces-1318) shows the end result of the Terraform projects creating a new space and deploying two new projects.

 # Project Details

 There are five Terraform projects that make up this sample, each in their own subdirectory: